pentacent/keila/README.md

 Keila is the name of the elephant mascot of this project.
 She’s a wise and diligent elephant lady, able to remember countless email addresses and contact names.
-Fun fact: Keila loves going on holiday trips to the lakes Finland.
+Fun fact: Keila loves going on holiday trips to the lakes of Finland.

 ## License
 Keila is free software.
 You can redistribute it and/or modify